 For online interviews, you may need to use software that you haven’t used before.
 Ensure that you set aside ample time to go through all of the instructions and familiarise yourself with the software (downloading it and creating an account if needed), so that you know what you are doing on interview day.

-Exploring the university’s website before your interview will help you in showing that you’re enthusiastic and truly interested in attending their Med School.
+Exploring the university’s website before your interview will help you in showing that you’re enthusiastic and truly interested in studying Medicine there.

-During an MMI or a panel interview, you could be asked to explain your reasons for choosing that specific Med School.
-You should be able to discuss the Med School’s teaching style (plus how it suits you) and any unique features of the course, as well as the university’s societies and extracurricular activities which interest you.
-How would you be a valuable member of the Med School, and how would you contribute to the wider student community?
+During an MMI or a panel interview, you could be asked to explain your reasons for choosing that specific Medical School.
+You should be able to discuss the course and the teaching style (plus how it suits you), as well as the university’s societies and extracurricular activities which interest you.
+How would you be a valuable member of the Medical School, and how would you contribute to the wider student community?

 Having knowledge of the Med School should also boost your confidence that this is the place where you want to spend the next few years.
 In turn, this passion should shine through at your interview!

-In 2022, our phones tend to follow us everywhere we go.
-So it can be easy to forget about your phone – and then it ends up pinging, buzzing or repeatedly lighting up during your interview.
+It can be easy to forget about your phone – and then it ends up vibrating, making a noise or repeatedly lighting up during your interview.

-Remember that the Med School has invited you to interview because they want to get to know you – and making a good first impression is vital to your success.
+Remember that the Medical School has invited you to interview because they want to get to know you – and making a good first impression is vital to your success.

 Having put so much work into your interview prep, it can be easy to over-analyse your every answer after the interview.
 You might find yourself thinking about what else you could have said, or how you could have expressed yourself differently.

 Try to avoid falling into this trap.
-You could do something small to celebrate after you’ve completed your interview, because this will give you something to look forward to and should also help to reduce stress on the day.
-Take some time to celebrate and relax, before thinking about what to do next.
+Take some time to celebrate and relax after your interview, before thinking about what to do next.